Goodnight And I Wish*

 Goodnight And I Wish* is a musical project, created by co-founding member and drummer of Neils Children, Brandon Jacobs.

-The Early Days
+The early days

 Goodnight And I Wish* was formed in early 2007, and began life as an aid to help cure bouts of insomnia, suffered by Brandon, which is where the self invented genre description, Lullaby Pop was created.
 The name Goodnight And I Wish, is the title of an Altered Images album track, from the Pinky Blue album.
 Altered Images, were a big influence on Brandon at the time, as well as his other favourite bands such as The Cure, Aztec Camera, Syd Barret, The Coral, and 1960's psychedelic band July.
 Initially a solo project, early works were first uploaded to Myspace and received much attention from the worldwide fan base of Neils Children.
 Early shows included regular slots at London's most popular band nights, The Sect and Dice Club.